transferzero/api-documentation/_docs/error-handling.md

 Occasionally a transaction has neither errored, nor has paid out.
 We call these transactions pending.
 There are two main cases for pending transactions:

-* For any kind of cash pickup transactions, pending means that the recipient has received a pickup notice, but didn't pick up the funds yet
+* For any kind of cash pickup transactions, pending means that the recipient has received a pickup notice, but didn't pick up the funds yet.
+These transactions can be cancelled, in which case the pickup notice will be invalidated and the recipient will not be able to use it to pick up the funds anymore.
-* For other transactions pending means that the recipient's bank or provider is still processing the transaction and will note whether it could deposit the funds or not.

-Note that as pending transactions haven't failed yet you cannot cancel them.
-This is shown on the recipient as well, where the `may_cancel` field will be `false`.
+* For other transactions pending means that the recipient's bank or mobile provider is still processing the transaction and will note whether it could deposit the funds or not.
+You cannot cancel these transactions, which is shown on the recipient as well, where the `may_cancel` field will be `false`.

 <div class="alert alert-info" markdown="1">
 **Note!** Occasionally a transaction can end up in a "pending loop", where once we get confirmation that the transaction has failed we immediately retry the payment - potentially making it pending again.
 To cancel these transactions you can either use the auto-cancellation feature, or ask our CS team to help cancel them.